prisma/engine-images/README.md

 ## Automatic image releases
 - Git pushing to master triggers a CI build that releases new images.
 - All images are pushed to `prismagraphql/build:<tag>`.
 Check the different Makefiles for the exact tags getting pushed.
 - **Important note**: Images can be read publicly.
-Do not commit secrets into the containers; dp not push anything confidential into the repository.
+Do not commit secrets into the containers; do not push anything confidential into the repository.